Woldstn/PlateWatcher/README.md

 # PlateWatcher

 A simple nutrition app for tracking servings throughout days, weeks, or months.
+This is basically an experiment to learn about app development using Xcode and Swift.

 ### Current status
 - Goals can be set to track different nutrition items